mattcbaker/skinny/README.md

 Skinny's performance characteristics can be seen in the [performance test file](tests/PerformanceTests.cs).

 ## Running the tests
-Copy the `.env.example` to a file named `.env` in `tests/`.
+Copy `tests/.env.example` to  `tests/.env`.
 Edit the file to include your settings values and then run the tests with `dotnet test`.

 ## License
 Skinny is licensed under the Apache 2 license.
 The license [can be viewed here](LICENSE).